Anatomik5/Portfolio/Clicker/README.txt

 This Project is Clicker in Java.
-It is my first official Project for Portfolio the easiest one.
 Clicker has only one function:
 First: If you click button the number is increasing Made by Alisher Darmenov